PvHoang1002/book-narrator-with-aws-polly/content/4.working-with-ec2-instances/4.2.upload-file-to-bucket/_index.md

 2. To upload file **_hello.txt_** to **_input-bucket-for-polly_**.
    - Enter _`aws s3 cp hello.txt s3://input-bucket-for-polly --endpoint-url https://s3.ap-southeast-1.amazonaws.com`_ command and press **Enter**.

-There will be a message **_upload: ./hello.txt to s3://input-bucket-for-polly_** appear right after we execute the command.
+There will be a message: **_upload: ./hello.txt to s3://input-bucket-for-polly_** appear after we execute the command.
 It means the upload action was performed successfully.

 ![upload-hello-to-s3](/images/connect-ec2/upload-hello-to-s3.png)